conductor-oss/conductor/README.md

 * Servlet Container

 ## Get Support
-Conductor is maintained by Content Platform Engineering team at Netflix.
+Conductor is maintained by Media Workflow Infrastructure team at Netflix.
 Use github issue tracking for any support request.

 ## LICENSE